 Protecting himself doesn’t make him unkind, unloving, or unsupportive.

-It makes him aware of the damage—and smart enough not to fall for another round.
+It makes him aware of the damage she’s already inflicted, and (hopefully) smart enough not to fall for another round.

 This is peak BPD: